scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 ```

 ## 09: Karpenter
 In the previous two sections, we covered how additional Pods are created (i.e., horizontal scaling) and how resources (e.g., CPU and RAM) are requested and limited in Kubernetes.
 The next topic is managing the underlying compute when additional infrastructure is required.
-There are two primary options for scaling compute using EKS: Cluster Autoscaler and Karpenter.
+There are two primary options for scaling compute using EKS on EC2: Cluster Autoscaler and [Karpenter](https://karpenter.sh/).
 On AWS, Cluster Autoscaler leverages EC2 Auto Scaling Groups (ASGs) to manage node groups.
 Cluster Autoscaler typically runs as a Deployment in the cluster.
 Karpenter does not leverage ASGs, allowing for the ability to select from a wide array of instance types that match the exact requirements of the additional containers.
-Karpenter also allows for easy adoption of Spot for further cost savings on top of better matching the workload to compute resources.
+Karpenter also allows for easy adoption of [Spot](https://aws.amazon.com/ec2/spot/) for further cost savings on top of better matching the workload to compute resources.
 The cluster defined in `00-eksctl-configuration` uses an unmanaged node group and does not leverage Cluster Autoscaler or Karpenter.
 To demonstrate how to leverage Karpenter, we'll need a different cluster configuration file.
 We can dynamically generate it like so:

 ```shell title='09-karpenter/commands.sh'
 # set environment variables